trane-project/trane-music/courses/major_pentatonic_scale/basics/exercise_2/back.md

-The interval from the tonic of degree number 2 of the major pentatonic scale is the Major Second.
+The interval from the tonic of degree number 2 of the Major Pentatonic scale is the Major Second.